json-api/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".

+A document **MUST** contain one of the following top-level members:

+* `"data"`, containing the document's "primary data"
+* `"errors"`, containing an array of [error objects](#errors)

-The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.
+The document's "primary data" is a representation of the resource or collection of resources targeted by a request.

-A document **MUST** contain either primary data or an array of [error objects](#errors).

-Primary data **MUST** appear under a top-level key named `"data"`.

 Primary data **MUST** be either:

-* a single resource object or `null`, for requests that target single resources
+* a single resource object, a single [resource identifier object], or `null`, for requests that target single resources
-* an array of resource objects or an empty array ([]), for requests that target resource collections
+* an array of resource objects, an array of [resource identifier objects], or an empty array ([]), for requests that target resource collections

-* resource linkage, for requests that target a resource's relationship
+For example, the following primary data is a single resource object:

 ```javascript
 {